-What We Choose After the Fall: Exploring Redemption in Literature and Life 🌅
+What We Choose After the Fall: Exploring Redemption in Literature and Life

-Falling doesn’t mean you’re lost—it means you’re human.
+Falling doesn’t mean you’re lost—it means you’re human

 We all face moments when we stumble — moments when we fall short of who we want to be, or when life knocks us down unexpectedly.
-Literature has always reflected this struggle: from ancient myths to modern novels, the theme of redemption weaves through the stories we tell, asking a timeless question:
+Literature has always reflected this struggle: from ancient myths to modern novels, the theme of redemption weaves through the stories we tell, asking a timeless question: What will we choose after the fall?

 In this post, I want to explore how the redemptive arc plays out not only in stories, but also in the real human journey — and how, after the fall, we each have the power to choose something new.